netzwerk-taubenrettung-hannover-e-v/TaubenSOS/server/docs/CASE.md

     other | Has the pigeon other injuries? | NO | Boolean | — | false

 * **Success Response**
+  * In case that the names of the files to be uploaded were specified, the response's 'media' field contains an array of pre-signed URLs for uploading to AWS S3.
+Note that the HTTP `PUT` method has to be used for the file upload, e.g.
+  `curl --request PUT --upload-file path/to/file "https://tauben2.s3.amazonaws.com/photos/..."`.
   * Code: `201 CREATED`
     ```json
     {